molds/molds/doc/README.txt

       -options
        "davidson", "active_occ", "active_vir", and "nstates" are prepared as options.

+       "davidson" should be set as "yes" or "no".
+       Default value is "yes".

        "active_occ" ("active_vir") is set to the number of occupied (virtual) orbitals if user set "active_occ" ("active_vir") to be greater than the number of occupied (virtual) orbitals.
-       "nstates" is valid for the Davidson algorithm only, hence "nstates" is set to "active_occ*active_vir" without the Davidson algorithem.

-       Default value of "davidson" is "yes".(One can select "yes" or "no" for option "davidson".)
        Default value of "active_occ" is 10.
 Default value of "active_vir" is 10.

+       "nstates" is valid for the Davidson algorithm only, hence "nstates" is set to "active_occ*active_vir" in direct CIS algorithm (without the Davidson algorithem).
-       Default value of "nstates" is 5.
+       Default value of "nstates" is 5 for the Davidson algorithem.

        E.g.
          CIS